-16. Set Aside Funds: The Trust continues to maintain separate funds for the defense and indemnification of Ordway and Milwaukee, Van Packer, and Employer Reassurance Corporation as required by Trust Documents and/or settlement agreements.
-These accounts hold the legally required amounts in cash and securities for certain indemnification obligations.
+17. Set Aside Funds: The Trust previously maintained separate funds for the defense and indemnification of Ordway and Milwaukee, Van Packer, and Employer Reassurance Corporation as required by Trust Documents and/or settlement agreements.
+These accounts held the legally required amounts in cash and securities for certain indemnification obligations.
 During the Accounting Period, no claims were made against, and no payments were made from any of these funds.
+As of December 2024, the funds have been reclassified from restricted cash to unrestricted cash on the statement of Net Claimant's Equity.

-17. Indemnity Fund (Self-Insured Retention): Section 4.6 of the Trust Agreement provides that the Trust shall indemnify the Trustees, Trust officers and employees, Futures Representative, TAC and each of their respective agents.
-The Trustees, Futures Representative, PAGE 9 OF 15

-TAC and their respective agents have a first priority lien upon the Trust's assets to secure the payment of any amounts payable to them pursuant to Section 4.7 of the Trust Agreement.
+18. Indemnity Fund (Self-Insured Retention): Section 4.6 of the Trust Agreement provides that the Trust shall indemnify the Trustees, Trust officers and employees, Futures Representative, TAC and each of their respective agents.
+The Trustees, Futures Representative, TAC and their respective agents have a first priority lien upon the Trust's assets to secure the payment of any amounts payable to them pursuant to Section 4.7 of the Trust Agreement.
 In addition to the first priority lien on the Trust's assets, in 2004, the Trust established an indemnity fund ("Indemnity Fund") in the amount of \$40,000,000 to provide liability coverage for the Trustees, Futures Representative and TAC, and their agents to pay the expenses, costs and fees (including attorneys' fees and costs) associated with defending any judicial, administrative, or arbitrative action, suit or proceeding, as described in all the Trust's Annual Reports.
 Northern Trust became the custodian of the Indemnity Fund on January 4, 2021.
 The Bankruptcy Court approved the decision of the Trustees, Futures Representative and TAC to reduce the amount of the Indemnity Fund to \$20,000,000 on January 31, 2023.
 All interest earned by the fund is returned to the Trust quarterly.